sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 Only admin users of those sites can activate the plugins, and only when the Plugins menu is active, see [filters](https://wordpress.org/plugins/the-seo-framework-extension-manager/other_notes/) for expanded options.
 Please note that this plugin requires a network license in order to get any premium extension in network mode.
 In single site mode a single license is required.

+= What happens when I deactivate my account? =
+All plugin settings will be deleted.
+Each individual extension handles its own options (if any); this means those settings won't be lost upon re-activation of the extension at a later time.

 TODO:
 This plugin can be network activated while The SEO Framework base plugin is activated site by site without issues.